• Skip to primary navigation

 For the Donut Holes

-• 100 ml plant milk (full fat)
+• 100 ml plant milk full fat

-• 30 g coconut oil (refined or "odourless")
+• 30 g coconut oil refined or "deodorised"

-• 1 tsp quick rise yeast
+• 1 teaspoon quick rise yeast

 • 30 g caster sugar

-• 4 tsp water
+• 4 teaspoon water

-• 280 g plain white flour (aka all purpose flour)
+• 280 g plain white flour aka all purpose flour

-• 1/2 tsp fine sea salt
+• ½ teaspoon fine sea salt

 • vegetable oil for frying